nicollehahn/Learn-Enough-Command-Line-to-Be-Dangerous/README.md

 Q:  Using the up arrow, print to the screen the strings “fee”, “fie”, “foe”, and “fum” without retyping echo each time.

-A: `echo fee`, use up arrow each time to replace each letter
+A: Type `echo fee`, use up arrow each time to replace each letter

 #### Exercise: 2

 Q:  Starting with the line in Listing 1.6, use any combination of ⌃A, ⌃E, arrow keys, or Option-click to change the occurrences of the short s to the archaic long s “ſ” in order to match the appearance of the original (Figure 1.11).
 In other words, the argument to `echo` should read “FRom faireſt creatures we deſire increaſe,”.

 A: Use up arrow to get to the line.
-Option-click to replace letter "s" with "f" to resemble this line: "FRom faireſt creatures we deſire increaſe,"
+Use Option-click to replace letter "s" with "f" to resemble this line: "FRom faireſt creatures we deſire increaſe,"

 ---